mssola/terraform/README.md

 ### Avoiding name clashes

-By default all the VMs provisioned by terraform are going to be named in the same way (eg: `kube-master`, `etcd1`, `etcd2`,...).
+By default all the VMs provisioned by Terraform are going to be named in the same way (eg: `kube-master`, `etcd1`, `etcd2`,...).
 This makes impossible for multiple people to deploy a Kubernetes cluster on the same cloud.